dfinity/portal/docs/developer-docs/setup/manage-canisters.md

     dfx canister --network=ic id lookup

-## Add a Wallet for Existing Canisters
+## Add a wallet for existing canisters

 When you are doing local development, creating a new project automatically creates a default wallet for you to use with the canisters in that project.
 If you want to add a wallet for projects with canisters that you have previously created, you can force `dfx` to generate one by taking a couple of manual steps.

 To add a wallet for use with an existing canister:

-1. Open a terminal and navigate to your project directory.
+- #### Step 1:  Open a terminal and navigate to your project directory.

-2. Stop the local canister execution environment, if necessary, by running the following command:
+- #### Step 2:  Stop the local canister execution environment, if necessary, by running the following command:

         dfx stop

-3. Delete the `.dfx` directory.
+- #### Step 3:  Delete the `.dfx` directory.

-4. Start the local canister execution environment network by running the following command:
+- #### Step 4:  Start the local canister execution environment network by running the following command:

         dfx start --clean